mydataglobal/bylaws/README.md

 The affairs and the activities of the Association are managed by its board of directors (hereafter “the Board”).

-The Board is composed of a minimum of six (6) and a maximum of ten (10) members.
+The Board is composed of a minimum of four (4) members.

-## 4.2 Board elections
+## 4.2 Board Members' Appointment and Removal from Office

-The elections for members of the Board takes place in the autumn general meeting.
+New members of the board are proposed for appointment by the sitting Board and appointed by decision of the Association's membership in a general meeting.

+A board member may be removed from office by decision of the Association's membership in a general meeting.

 All members of the Board must be individual members of the Association.
-Any member may nominate any individual member as a candidate for the Board.

 ## 4.3 Board Members’ Term of Office

-The term of office for the Board members is two (2) fiscal years and annually one half or approximately one half of the members of the Board are to retire.
+The initial term of office for the Board members is two (2) fiscal years.

-A member can be a Board member for a maximum of two (2) consecutive terms.
+This term may be extended by one (1) fiscal year at a time, indefinitely, and without separate decision of the Association's membership.

-## 4.4 Chair, Vice Chair and other officials
+## 4.4 Chair, Vice Chair and Other Officials

-The Board will elect the chair and the vice chair from among the elected Board members and will assign a Treasurer, a Secretary and other necessary officials, from among or from outside of the elected Board members.
+The Board will elect a chair, a vice chair, a treasurer, and a membership representative from among its members.

 ## 4.5 Board Meetings